renatolinsdigital/javascript-quickstart/README.md

 In both examples, the functions themselves are nameless, yet we can reference them by associating them to values.
 Consequently, we call ```subtract()``` as if it were a function, while, in reality, it is a variable storing a nameless function expression.
 The term "nameless" refers to the fact that the functions themselves don't have a separate identifier, but they are effectively named through the variables to which they are assigned.

 __Function declaration vs. function expressions:__ For routine programming tasks, functions can be declared using either named or anonymous approaches.
 Named functions are particularly beneficial for self-referencing, such as in recursive functions, and they contribute to clearer stack traces during debugging, potentially easing the identification of functions causing issues.
 In the majority of scenarios, there is no substantial performance difference between named and anonymous functions.
 Modern JavaScript engines are optimized to efficiently handle both types.
 However, in certain extreme cases, named functions might exhibit a marginal speed advantage due to potential optimizations in specific JavaScript engines.
-Nevertheless, arrow functions are often preferred not just for their modern and concise syntax but also for their predictability, especially when developers navigate the concept of __context__.
-This will become more apparent as we explore the __scope__ topic later in this tutorial.
+Nevertheless, arrow functions are often preferred not just for their modern and concise syntax but also for their predictability, especially when developers navigate thru concepts like __hoisting__ and __context__ as we will see later on.

 __Types of arrow functions:__ Arrow functions provide a concise syntax for writing functions.
 There are two main forms of arrow functions: the short syntax for one-liner functions, and the long syntax for functions with multiple statements or requiring a more explicit structure.